GaussianDWM: 3D Gaussian Driving World Model for Unified Scene Understanding and Multi-Modal Generation: Experiments

 \subsection{Implementation Details}

 Our training pipeline consists of three stages.
 In the first stage, we train the Gaussian tokenizer, projector, and the proposed sampling strategy independently.
 We then integrate these components with the LLM and perform joint fine-tuning.
-For the LLM, we adopt a LoRA-based fine-tuning strategy.
 All models in this stage are trained using 16 NVIDIA A100 GPUs.
 In the second stage, we train the multi-modal generation module.
 We start by training a low-resolution ($224 \times 400$) RGB video generation model, extend it to low-resolution RGB-D generation, and finally refine it into a high-resolution ($424 \times 800$) RGB-D video generator using a mixed-frame-length strategy.
 The model is optimized using simulation-free rectified flow and a v-prediction loss~\cite{vprediction}.
 In the final stage, we perform end-to-end joint optimization over all components to ensure consistency between scene understanding and scene generation.